Storm-Eagle20/RTChanger/README.md

 Sono (AKA MarcusD).
 I would not have even started this project if it weren't for him.
 I am very new to coding and he has and currently is helping me with this project.
 A very, very helpful person.

 The 3DSHacks #dev community on Discord.
 I had quite a few questions to ask there.

+Smealum for ctrulib.
+I really needed that library.